0xGuillaume/AzStudenv/README.md

 $ git clone https://github.com/0xGuillaume/AzStudenv.git
 ```

-1. Use the tool from its directory.
+1. Use the tool from its directory:
 Create python virtual environment and install required libraries.

 ```shell